 Orchid fertilisers can be grouped into Chemical and Organic fertilisers.
 Chemical fertilisers are those that are manufactured in an industrial process and are in a chemically pure form, either in a powder form or as a solution.
 Examples of these are NPK 20:20:20 and solutions of Calcium Nitrate and Magnesium Sulphate (Cal-Mag).

 Organic fertilisers, on the other hand, are made from plant or animal matter and even their excreta.
 These substances are in the form of bio-compounds that need to be further broken down by microbes in the medium to get absorbed by the plants.
 Examples are sea weed kelp, fish fertiliser and other home-made fertilisers such as soaked rice water, green tea extract, garlic extract, banana peel extract, diluted coconut water etc.

 While the above fertilizers enhance vegetative growth, commercial growers use bloom booster fertilizers to improve bloom production.
-This is an NPK type of fertilizer with a lower proportion of Phosphorus.
-However, speaking from personal experience, applying bloom boosters has not enhanced blooming in my orchids.
-In fact, my orchids began blooming well when I eliminated bloom boosters.
-NPK 20:20:20 application helped my orchids bloom just as well.
+This is an NPK type of fertilizer with a higher proportion of Phosphorus.
+A balanced NPK 20:20:20 fertilizer application alternating with a high phosphorus and potassium fertilizer helped my orchids grow and bloom just as well.

 How often should you fertilise?

 Well, there is no one-size fits-all answer to this question.
 It all depends on your climatic conditions, your grow area – whether indoor or outdoor, your frequency of watering, the medium in which the orchid is growing, ambient temperature, etc.